ericjanto/notes-publisher/content/notes/dbs-lecture.md

     - ![TODO](../images/dbs-any-example.png)
     - Last question: Error because query yields empty bag so comparison invalid
       - TODO: verify this
+        - Subquery does give you an empty set
+        - Evaluates for false because "is there a row that makes the comparison true" must be answered with false because there is no row
 - `ALL`
   - True if *for all* rows $\overline{r}$ in the results of `query`, (term, ..., term) $\bf{op}\overline{r}$ is true
     ![TODO](../images/dbs-all.png)
-    - Last question: Again, error?
+    - Last question: True
-      - TODO: answer from lecture
+      - TODO: We cannot find any row that makes the comparison false.
 - Examples with `ANY` and `ALL`
   - Consider the following schema:
     ```sql